 - Bastmati rice has different variations.
 Make sure the consistency of your Tahchin batter looks like what you see in the video.

 - Absolutely bloom your saffron.
-You can find the full guide here.
+You can find the full guide How To Bloom Saffron.
 Saffron threads don’t have full aroma, color and flavor if they’re not bloomed.

 - This dish is usually served with chicken in tomato sauce.
 You can use the chicken recipe in Zereshk Polo Morgh to make the chicken.